SmartSoftPlus/fuel-it/README.md

 # fuel-it
-A simple app to find the best deals for fuel in the nearby
+A simple iOS app to find the best deals for fuel in the nearby.

+Open-source since june 2022.

+Based on Swift and connected to Firebase.